Sankt Florian

-Sankt Florian (also Florian or St.Florian) is a town in the Austrian state of Upper Austria.
+Sankt Florian (also Florian or St. Florian) is a town in the Austrian state of Upper Austria.
 It is 10 miles (16 km) from Linz.

-Sankt Florian is the home of St Florian's Priory, a community of Canons Regular named after Saint Florian and one of the oldest operational monasteries in the world following the Rule of St Augustine.
+Sankt Florian is the home of St. Florian Monastery, a community of Canons Regular named after Saint Florian and one of the oldest operational monasteries in the world following the Rule of St. Augustine.
 Composer Anton Bruckner (1824–96), who was a choirboy and later organist in the town, is buried beneath the organ inside the monastic church, which was elevated to the rank of basilica minor in 1999.

 The St. Florianer Sängerknaben

 The town is also known for its boys' choir (St. Florianer Sängerknaben), founded in 1071.
 The choir has been a traditional part of the monastery's worship from its beginning and has contributed significantly to the identity of the town.
 It has particular responsibility for sacred music for the religious community, but also undertakes successful international concert tours and television appearances.